ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

   It only insists those specified keys exist with matching values.
   Additional keys in the dictionary are ignored (they don't make the match fail).
   In our example, if `event` had other keys (like `"time": 12345`), the first pattern could still match as long as `"type"` and `"key"` were there and correct.
-  If you want to ensure no extra keys, you can use the double-star wildcard .
+  If you want to ensure no extra keys, you can use the double-star wildcard.
   For example, `case {"type": t, \*\*rest}:` will match and capture all other keys and values into a new dict `rest`.
   Conversely, `case {"type": t} if len(event) == 1:` could be used with a guard to ensure only that key is present, but `\*\*rest` is the idiomatic way to capture "the rest" of a mapping.